-Our SENDCO has worked as a class teacher, Transition Coordinator, Head of Year and Lead Teacher for Pastoral Care.
+Our SENDCO has worked as a class teacher, Transition Coordinator, Head of Year, Designated teacher for CIC and Lead Teacher for Pastoral Care.
 She is due to undertake the National Award for Special Educational Needs, she is also a deputy designated safeguarding lead and a Mental Health Champion.
 The SENDCo is allocated significant time each week to manage SEND provision.